swennemans/building-your-own-reactjs/02-building_basic_vdom/09-updating.md

 Again, it's a simplified version that **most definitly** will break when you try hard enough (probably even with not trying hard :smile: )

-# A extremely expensive problem!
+# An extremely expensive problem!

 In [React's docs](https://facebook.github.io/react/docs/reconciliation.html) it is mentioned that updating the UI efficiently, by comparing trees, is an O(n3) problem.
 Where `n` is the number of elements in the tree.